AEchRod/AEchRod/README.md

 </p>

-##### Currently enrolled in the Meta Backend Developer Professional Certificate, where I have learnt the basics of HTML and CSS and have delved into the theory behind APIs such as HTTP requests and currently learning to compose APIs with the Django framework.
-I have previous experience working with Flask and have worked for a in developing an app for a start-up called Senniors, using FastAPI and SQLite stack.
+<h5> Currently enrolled in the Meta Backend Developer Professional Certificate, where I have learnt the basics of HTML and CSS and have delved into the theory behind APIs such as HTTP requests and currently learning to compose APIs with the Django framework.
+<br>I have previous experience working with Flask and have worked for a in developing an app for a start-up called Senniors, using FastAPI and SQLite stack.</br></h5>

 #### 👨‍💻 Literate in: